Adracir/metaphor_experiment/README.md

 a university project, trying to explore common metaphors using word embeddings

+## Context

+This work has been done for the examination in the module *Verarbeitung von Textdaten* in the master course *Informationsverarbeitung* at the Institute for Digital Humanities at University of Cologne.
+Further information about the underlying assumptions and questions, the theoretical background and the interpretation of the results can be found in a written document in german language passed over in the context of the examination.

 ## Requirements

 All necessary requirements to run the code can be installed using